MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P4-Coding-Simple-Timberman/content.md

 `MainScene.swift` has already been created for us by SpriteBuilder so only need to create two.

-If you haven't already, open up `SushiNeko.xcodeproj` -- it should be in your `SushiNeko.spritebuilder` folder.
+If you haven't already, open up `SushiNeko.xcodeproj`, which you can do by going to File > Open Project In Xcode, or by navigating to it in Finder -- it should be in your `SushiNeko.spritebuilder` folder.

 In Xcode, go to `File > New > File`.
 Select `iOS Source` from the left side and then `Swift File`.
 Press `Next` and save it as `Character` in your `Source` folder.